-The nine-day Philadelphia Science Festival boasts more than 80 events around the city with hands-on science fun for kids and adults from April 16 - 25, 2020.
+The nine-day Philadelphia Science Festival boasts more than 80 events around the city with hands-on science fun for kids and adults in April.

 The festival is hosted by the Franklin Institute, and events take place at the museum and throughout the city.
 Expect to find a lecture on the science of distilling, a neighborhood science crawl and a citywide sky party.

 There are kid-friendly events, like Science After School, as well as adult cocktail parties.

 Most events are free and don't require reservations but look at the Festival At A Glance guide to plan what you want to see.

 UNCONFIRMED: Subaru Cherry Blossom Festival of Greater Philadelphia

 Celebrate all things Japan at the Subaru Cherry Blossom Festival.
 The festival centers around the hundreds of cherry blossom trees in Fairmont Park that were a gift from the people of Japan in 1926.